 CPU: Intel Core i9-9900KF 3.6GHz | GPU: Nvidia GeForce RTX 2080 Ti 11GB | RAM: 32GB | Storage: 1TB NVMe SSD + 2TB HDD | Dimensions: 12.87 x 6.25 x 16.5 inches

 If you’re looking for an absolute beast of a mini gaming PC, the CUK Stratos Mini is one of the best possible options out there.
 It’s a compact build that checks all the boxes and performs admirably in just about any scenario.

-Powered by an eight-core Ryzen 7 3700X CPU, which is paired with Nvidia’s flagship RTX 2080 Ti graphics card, this PC can handle anything you can throw at it.
+Powered by an eight-core Intel Core i9-9900KF CPU, which is paired with Nvidia’s flagship RTX 2080 Ti graphics card, this PC can handle anything you can throw at it.
 It also comes with 32GB of DDR4 RAM, as well as two SSDs.
-One of them is an NVMe drive, while the other is a SATA model, both with a 1TB capacity each.
+One of them is an NVMe drive, with a 1TB capacity, while the other is a regular HDD, with a 2TB capacity.

 And it’s not all about performance either, the Stratos looks really nice, too.
 There’s a tempered glass side panel on the side and front, and you can easily see the components.
 If you’re after a good looking mini ITX gaming PC that looks nice and doesn’t compromise in terms of performance, this is it.

 When you’re looking for the smallest possible mini gaming PC, many people actually dismiss the possibility of a NUC.
 They’re seen as insufficient – but that’s not the case with the SimplyNUC Ghost Canyon.
 Even though very compact, it comes in a couple of configurations that will satisfy everyone’s needs.